National Knowledge Exam

 Candidates who fail the NKE three times are required to wait a full year before attempting the NKE for a fourth, and final, time.
 A fifth attempt may be permitted following a review process by your provincial HR association.

 Exam results are emailed approximately eight weeks after each exam session.
 This includes the time needed to receive exams, verify all exam documents have been returned, as well as the time to process and score exams.
 It also allows time for the results to be reviewed and the quality of the exam verified.

 Overall scores are reported as scaled scores to ensure consistent reporting of scores between different versions of the NKE.
 It is achieved through mathematically converting raw scores into scaled scores with the passing scaled score always equal to 500.
 Find out more about exam scoring.

 Depending on your educational credentials, you may be eligible for an exemption from writing the exam.
-Please refer to The CPHRTM Path for more information.
+Please refer to The CPHR Path for more information.

 Upon successful completion of the NKE, you have 10 years to complete the remaining steps if you are following Pathway 1 or 15 years to complete the remaining steps if you are following Pathway 2 of The CPHR Paths in order to earn the CPHR designation: